M7SPI/Virtual-Radar-Server-Add-Air-Traffic-Control-Audio/README.md

 .Being from the UK ive got the audio link from EIDW Gnd/Twr/App/Centre - Dublin, Ireland as an example.
 ![Dublinatc](https://github.com/user-attachments/assets/fec30865-44ee-4474-95c6-87873d081194)
 Firstly download the AirTrafficControlAudio.html
+This file needs then adding to your custom content folder, You will need to add the file via the Plugins menu, custom content plugin.
+Add/inject the file to the the END of Head with the * address